October 06, 2022

-Whether it’s sourced from sensors, social media, or websites, alternative data is becoming more powerful each day.
+Whether it’s sourced from sensors, social media, or websites, public web data is becoming more powerful each day.
 It is increasingly being used by retail and institutional investors and business managers to improve the decision-making process and increase performance.
 When you consider a deal or an investment, you need to make sure that you are aware of all the risks involved to mitigate any potential adversities appropriately.
 Performing financial due diligence is different from accounting due diligence or the legal requirements.
-The following sections will introduce you to this concept and how alternative data can improve this process.
+The following sections will introduce you to this concept and how public web data can improve this process.

 What is financial due diligence?

 Financial due diligence is the process of examining and verifying a potential investment or deal opportunity.
 It purports to confirm that all the information and facts are correct and clear, providing peace of mind to the buyer.

 As a result, it is obvious that transactions (or investments) that undergo this process have a higher rate of success.
 Due diligence aims to help individuals make informed decisions based on accurate, quality information.

 What is the difference between due diligence and audit?

 Financial due diligence is similar to an audit.
 It consists of an investigative analysis of a given company’s financial performance.
 It is usually conducted by external third-parties like investment bankers to understand the financial situation and assess its value without bias.

 Also, financial due diligence may also reveal problems or strengths not obvious in the financial statements.
 When you use public web data, you can enrich this process by collecting and analyzing data from a variety of sources, so you can look at the entire picture.

 In short, financial due diligence aims to provide investors with a better understanding of a company’s financial performance.
 Unlike audits, financial due diligence goes deeper into different key areas, such as the sustainability of its earnings, historical sales, working capital needs, and others.